 Below are common signs of blown car speakers:

 The speaker plays music, but the sounds are distorted.

-Hearing these types of noises, together with music, is a sign of severe speaker damage.
+Hearing these types of noises and music signifies severe speaker damage.

 This is a common sign of a dead speaker.
 If your speaker does not respond to the audio signal and you do not feel any vibrations when touching the cone, your speaker is blown.